web-platform-tests/wpt/docs/_writing-tests/testdriver-tutorial.md

     * Set Window Rect command}.
     *
     * @param {Integer} x - The x coordinate of the top left of the window
-    * @param {Integer} y - The x coordinate of the top left of the window
+    * @param {Integer} y - The y coordinate of the top left of the window
     * @param {Integer} width - The width of the window
     * @param {Integer} height - The width of the window
     * @returns {Promise} fulfilled after window rect is set occurs, or rejected in